 Read More: TenZ’s New VALORANT Settings: Video Settings, Keybinds, Mouse sensitivity, Gears, and More

 So, there you go!
-These are the new VALORANT settings and gears Hiko is currently using in 2023.
+These are the new VALORANT settings and gears Hiko is currently using.
 As mentioned earlier, you should always tweak your settings according to your preferences and accessibility.
 So, try out Hiko’s new VALORANT settings and adjust them to your own playstyle to get maximum output.